From Charts to Code: A Hierarchical Benchmark for Multimodal Models

 \textbf{Automated Preprocessing:} We developed automated scripts to parse raw data files in various formats (e.g., Excel, CSV, TXT, JSON).
 These scripts prioritized the selection of data tables that contain abundant numerical, time-series, or categorical information suitable for visualization.

 \textbf{Manual Verification and Diversity Preservation:} Subsequently, we manually reviewed the data filtered by the scripts, discarding any incomplete or poorly formatted data.
 During this process, we placed special emphasis on preserving the diversity of data sources and domains to ensure the final dataset was not biased towards any specific field.
-Ultimately, we constructed a raw database containing 39 Excel files, 80 structured data files (such as CSVs), and 36 semi-structured text files.
+Ultimately, we constructed a raw database containing 71 Excel files, 108 structured data figures, and 36 semi-structured text files.